ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

 Visible by default (admin toggleable).

-Top-3 offers with dynamic TTL (4h normally, 1h if <24h to kick-off, 30min if <3h to kick-off), clamped to kickoff−15m, minimum TTL 30min.
+Top-3 offers with dynamic TTL (4h normally, 1h if <24h to kick-off, 30min if <3h to kick-off), clamped to kickoff−15m, minimum TTL 5min; when <15m to kick-off → instant claim (no hold).

 First to claim wins (transactionally enforced).